loxilb-io/loxilbdocs/docs/k3s_quick_start_flannel.md

 sudo docker network create -d macvlan -o parent=eth1 --subnet 192.168.82.0/24   --gateway 192.168.82.1 --aux-address 'host=192.168.82.252' llbnet

 # Assign mac-vlan to loxilb docker with specified IP (which will be used as LB VIP)
+# Please note that this node should already have an IP assigned belonging to the same subnet on underlying interface
 sudo docker network connect llbnet loxilb --ip=192.168.82.100

 # Add iptables rule to allow traffic from source/host IP(192.168.82.1) to loxilb